How to Check Whea Errors

 To access the Event Viewer on your Windows system, open the Windows Menu and select the 'Event Viewer' application.
 This tool is vital for monitoring events that affect your operating system, particularly those related to hardware errors.

-See also How to Type 1 2 on Keyboard
+See also How to Scan on Chromebook

 Within Event Viewer, you'll need to navigate to the Kernel-WHEA Errors section.
 Here, detailed information about hardware malfunctions and system stability issues is logged, providing an essential resource for troubleshooting.